hydrogadget/hydrogadget.github.com/content/design-decisions-raspberry.md

 2. Must have a sensible and inuitive (web/mobile) interface.
 3. Must minimize waste - should act as a drop-in replacement for an existing residential irrigation timer.
-4. THE BIG ONE:  Must be able to communicate with the public utility to determine water restrictions.
+4. THE BIG ONE:  Must be able to communicate with the water utility to determine the water restriction schedule.

 Most of these requirements are pretty straightforward, but #4 is the most exciting